 What is the Ross Mathematics Program?

-ROss/USA is a six-week, residential, summer session for high school
+Ross is a six-week, residential, summer session for high school

 students who are talented in mathematics, well prepared in standard